sneakysneak/docs/pages/connector-authentication/jotform_setup.md

 ## Setup

-To authenticate the JotForm connector you will need an API Key, and the API Domain.
+To authenticate the JotForm connector you will need an API Key and the API Domain.

 ### API Key